 If you think about it, that’s what’s required.
 If you want to get sober and stay that way, you’ve got to change your lifestyle, friends, thinking, and choices.
 You’ve got to think about yourself and your life in a new way.
 You’ve got to relate to people differently.
 And most importantly, you’ve got to relate to yourself in a healthy and loving way.

 Although the whole idea of using spirituality might turn you away, you might find that it becomes the key to the program.
-Although you might be turned off by having to make a list of your character defects, you might find that by doing so you recognize why some of your relationships aren’t easy.
-Although you might not like admitting powerlessness, doing so might relieve you of feeling responsible for the addiction.
+But you might be turned off by having to make a list of your character defects, you might find that by doing so you recognize why some of your relationships aren’t easy.
+You might not like admitting powerlessness, doing so might relieve you of feeling responsible for the addiction.